Dwelling House Relief: Avoiding Inheritance Tax on the Family Home

 You might not have to pay inheritance tax, especially if you qualify for the dwelling house exemption.
 However, you have to meet some criteria.

-Get a Inheritance Tax Planning Quote
+Get an Inheritance Tax Planning quote.

 Who is Eligible for Dwelling House Relief?